markcalendario/computer-programming-1/README.md

 ## Program List

-Program List and programming conepts used to make it
+Program list and programming concepts used to make it

 **Application Form** *if-else-if*